 No. Extension activities offered through Hort Innovation are important to the industries they service.
 The Extension Framework complements and adds to other work to ensure growers have the best possible access to outcomes from their levy investments.

 Where are Regional Extension Managers based and what will they do?

 Regional Extension Managers operate in six horticulture regions that have been identified for targeted extension, capturing 94 per cent of horticultural activity in Australia by employment and production value.

 How do I access extension services or get more information?

 For more information, call Hort Innovation on (02) 8295 2300 or contact us by submitting the form below and we will have the right people in your area give you a call.

 To assist delivery partners navigate the changing extension environment due to the COVID-19 pandemic, a guide has been developed to provide insight into how to best undertake extension activities remotely.
-You can download the guide from our delivery partner portal here.
+You can download the guide here.

 Find the Regional Extension Manager in your region and their contact details here.